andriy-baran/action_form/README.md

 **JavaScript Integration:**

-The buttons automatically integrate with EasyForm's JavaScript functions:
+The buttons automatically integrate with ActionForm's JavaScript functions:
 - `easyFormAddSubform(event)` - Adds new subform instances
 - `easyFormRemoveSubform(event)` - Removes or marks subforms for deletion